Gering softball opens season Thursday

 “I think offensively we will be able to put the ball into play again in going gap-to-gap and I have seen a lot of good things with that,” he said.
 “Baserunning is going to be huge.
 I think we did a lot of good things with that last year and that is something to build off of.
 But, we just want to focus on the little things and as long as can do that, we should have some successful games.”

-The Bulldogs will only have had eight practices before they begin the season and they had an intersquad scrimmage on Friday and will take off Thursday for their games in North Platte.
+The Bulldogs will only have had eight practices before they begin the season, they had an intersquad scrimmage on Friday and will take off Thursday for their games in North Platte.

 “(The scrimmage) went well and we gave everybody a chance from the younger girls to the jayvee girls to the varsity girls to mix in things,” Ostergard said.
 “I don’t think one individual player shined and I don’t like to focus on that.
 As a whole, I think our pitching was there and defensively, we were there as well.
 It was good to see the fundamental plays and the little plays that we were making.
 Offensively, we just need to get a little bit better adjusting to pitching right away.